 select the user interface language for Security Center applications, and click

 NOTE: Online help for Security Center applications is not available in all languages.
-For language availability, see About the documentation in Security Center 188.8.131.52.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.
+For language availability, see Documentation updates in Security Center 220.127.116.11.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.

 On the Firewall Rules page, grant the installer permission

 to automatically configure the Windows Firewall for Security Center, and click